Note: the Open Philanthropy Project was previously known as GiveWell Labs.

 The Open Philanthropy Project does not use the same criteria we've used for our traditional work.
 It remains committed to making the best use we can of our limited resources (time, staff capacity) to find the best giving opportunities possible, and continuing to practice extreme transparency in the process.
 Our goal is not to apply the "evidence-backed/thoroughly-vetted/underfunded" framework to causes where it may be out of place, but rather to improve the level of transparency and public dialogue around how to make the most of one's giving (even if, for many causes, such dialogue revolves around heavily intangible and intuition-laden ideas).

-- Open Philanthropy Project website (currently has only summary information)
+- Open Philanthropy Project website

 - Blog posts on the Open Philanthropy Project (reverse chronological order)